Gregory-McEver/AEGIS-Protocol/design veto/DV-002-windows-platform.md

 - run on a dedicated Linux system (Ubuntu)
 - operate within an isolated shadow-zone
+- perform evidence ingestion, normalization, and preservation on Linux
-- ingest filesystem and system evidence via Linux tooling
+- define all invariants, schemas, and guarantees under Linux semantics
-- preserve evidence using Linux-native mechanisms

-Windows systems MAY be **observed indirectly** through exported artifacts, logs, or controlled interfaces, but SHALL NOT host AEGIS itself.
+AEGIS MAY:

+- ingest artifacts originating from Windows systems
+- accept Windows-derived files, logs, and metadata
+- observe Windows environments via exported or collected evidence
+- normalize Windows-origin data within the Linux-based Observation Plane

+Windows-derived data is treated as **input**, not **authority**.

 ---

 ## Rationale

-This design veto is based on the following architectural principles:
+This design veto is grounded in the following principles:

 1. **Evidence Integrity**
    Governance systems must observe from a position of determinism.
-Linux provides stronger guarantees for low-level inspection and auditability.
+Linux provides stronger guarantees for low-level inspection, permission modeling, and auditability.

 2. **Isolation by Design**
-   AEGIS must remain operationally independent from the systems it governs or observes.
-Hosting on Windows undermines shadow-zone isolation.
+   AEGIS must remain operationally independent from the environments it observes.
+Hosting on Windows collapses the observer/observed boundary.

+3. **Authority Preservation**
+   Allowing Windows to host AEGIS would implicitly grant it authority over system invariants.
+This is unacceptable.

-3. **Scope Discipline**
+4. **Scope Discipline**
-   Supporting Windows materially expands surface area and complexity without providing proportional governance value.
+   Supporting Windows as a host platform expands surface area without proportional governance benefit and increases failure modes.

-4. **Authority Boundaries**
-   Platform ambiguity weakens the authority envelope of AEGIS.
-Linux-only execution strengthens enforceable guarantees.

 ---

 ## Explicit Non-Claims

 This veto does **not** assert that:

-- Windows is insecure or invalid
+- Windows systems are insecure or invalid
-- Windows-based tooling lacks operational value
+- Windows environments lack operational importance
+- Windows-derived data is untrustworthy by default
-- AEGIS will never analyze Windows-derived data
+- AEGIS will not analyze or reason about Windows systems

-This veto applies **only** to Windows as a host execution environment for AEGIS.
+This veto applies strictly to **where AEGIS lives**, not **what AEGIS can see**.

 ---

 ## Conditions for Reconsideration

-This design veto SHALL remain in effect unless **new, concrete evidence** demonstrates that:
+This design veto SHALL remain in effect unless compelling, concrete evidence demonstrates that:

 - Windows hosting can meet or exceed Linux determinism guarantees
-- shadow-zone isolation is preserved
+- shadow-zone isolation can be preserved
 - evidence integrity is not degraded
-- overall system complexity is reduced, not increased
+- overall system complexity is reduced rather than increased

 Absent such evidence, this veto stands indefinitely.